julzinsights/julzinsightcom3/content/about.md

   - type: cta_section
     section_id: cta
     title: Become a Team Player
-    content: >-
+    content: >
       We are always looking for great people to join our team.
-If you are interested in working for Agency, please send an email to [email@example.com](mailto:email@example.com) with your CV and which
+If you are interested in working for Julz, please send an email to
-      position you are interested in.
+      <julzinsight@gmail.com> with your CV and which position you are interested
+      in.
     image: images/cta-about.svg
     image_alt: Illustration
     bg_color: light